mohitpai/journey-optimizer.en/help/using/action/consent.md

 ---
 # Consent management (beta) {#consent-management}

-Adobe Experience Platorm allows you to easily adopt and enforce marketing policies to respect the consent preferences of their customers.
-Consent policies are Defined in Adobe Experience Platorm.
+Adobe Experience Platform allows you to easily adopt and enforce marketing policies to respect the consent preferences of their customers.
+Consent policies are Defined in Adobe Experience Platform.
 Refer to [this documentation](https://experienceleague.adobe.com/docs/experience-platform/data-governance/policies/user-guide.html?lang=en#consent-policy).

 In Journey Optimizer, you apply these consent policies to your custom actions.
-Customers who have not consented to receive email, push or SMS communication will be excluded and will not reveive the message.
+Customers who have not consented to receive email, push or SMS communication will be excluded and will not receive the message.

 In Journey Optimizer, consent can be defined: